rundeck/docs/docs/learning/tutorial/creatingnodes.md

 :::tutorial
 :::

 A Node is a resource that is either a physical or virtual instance of a network accessible host.
-Nodes have a few basic attributes but a Node's attributes can be extended to include arbitrary named key/value pairs.
-Attributes typically describe the properties of a node or reflect the state of the node. *(e.g. OSVersion: Ubuntu 18.04)* Tags can also be assigned to ease searching (e.g. `prod` or `dev`)
+Nodes have a few basic attributes, but a Node's attributes can be extended to include arbitrary named key/value pairs.
+Attributes typically describe the properties of a node or reflect the state of the node. _(e.g. OSVersion: Ubuntu 18.04)._ Tags can also be assigned to a node for easy searching (e.g. `prod` or `dev`).

-If this is the first run through of the tutorial there will only be a single node in your Welcome Project, the Rundeck Server.
+If this is the first run through of the tutorial there will be a single node in your Welcome Project (the Rundeck Server).

 ### Enterprise/Community Exercise